JaySingh23/inito-task/README.md

 ### Overview

 This system doesn't have the functionality of loading the state after it has been saved.
 It can only save it in a json file.
 When you exit the file system it asks whether you want to save it or not.
+And also it doesn't have cp and mv functionality working as of yet.

 ## Features

 - **mkdir:** Create directories
 - **cd:** Change current directory
 - **ls:** List contents of the directory
-- **grep:** Search for a pattern in a file. ex - ```grep 'hello' file.txt```
+- **grep:** Search for a pattern in a file. ex - ```grep hello file.txt```
 - **cat:** Display the contents of a file
 - **touch:** Create or update a file
 - **echo:** Write text to a file. ex - ```echo 'hello world' > file.txt```
 - **mv:** Move or rename a file or directory. ex - ```mv dir1/file.txt .```
 - **cp:** Copy a file or directory. ex - ```cp dir1/file.txt .```
 - **rm:** Remove a file or directory
 - **Save State:** Save the current state of the file system.
-Save it in ```./saved_state.json``` when it asks for where you want to save it.
+When you type 'exit', it asks for where do you want to save it?
+Save it in ```./saved_state.json``` You can also give any json filename and store there.

 ## Design Improvements